matsadler/magnus/README.md

 Ruby bindings will be generated at compile time, this may require libclang to be installed.

-The Minimum supported Rust version is currently Rust 1.65.
+The minimum supported Rust version is currently Rust 1.65.

 Support for statically linking Ruby is provided via the lower-level [rb-sys] crate, and can be enabled by adding the following to your `Cargo.toml`: